itfanr/ros2-wiki/DDS-and-ROS-middleware-implementations.md

 For example, if both `rmw_opensplice_cpp` and `rmw_connext_cpp` ROS packages are installed, `rmw_connext_cpp` would be the default.
 If `rmw_fastrtps_cpp` is ever installed, it would be the default.
 See below for how to specify which RMW implementation is to be used when running the ROS 2 examples.

-Note: for ROS 2 alpha releases up to and including alpha 8, only the 'alphabetical order' rule explained above is used.
-The RMW implementation for Fast RTPS does not have any explicit priority over other RMW implementations.
+*Note:* for ROS 2 alpha releases up to and including alpha 8, only the 'alphabetical order' rule explained above is used, and so the RMW implementation for Fast RTPS does not have any explicit priority over other RMW implementations.

 ## Specifying RMW implementations